wildlifeevoeco/FriendsBecauseOfFoes/CONTRIBUTING.md

 This means we need to properly document our code, use the [Issue Board](https://gitlab.com/WEEL_grp/ewc/issues) to track progress, discuss decisions/challenges/successes!

+In addition, save intermediate objects (after long running tasks, at the end of scripts or significant chunks) as `Rds` files.
+This file type retains variable types (eg: integer, date, etc.) so we don't need to start every script re-casting variables, etc.

 # Git
 See the [Getting Started with Git guide](https://gitlab.com/WEEL_grp/core/blob/master/Guides/Getting%20Started%20With%20Git/Getting_Started_With_Git.pdf).